 Benefits of Meal Planning

-By creating a grocery list from your meal plan you will purchase only food required for the week, therefore having no quick trips to the store
+Saves time – By creating a grocery list from your meal plan you will purchase only food required for the week, and therefore minimise the need for mid-week quick trips to the store.

-As you aren’t returning to the grocery shop as often which is always when you buy the things you ‘think’ you need.
-By sticking to a plan and grocery list, you will resist impulse spending.
-Look at the current local grocery catalogue and organising your meals and snacks around the items on special for the week.
-Planning will also eliminate the desire to buy takeway.
+Saves money – By sticking to a plan and grocery list, you will resist impulse spending.
+Look at the current local grocery catalogue and organise your meals and snacks around the items on special for the week.
+Planning will also eliminate the desire to buy takeaway.

-By glancing in the fridge/pantry and planning to use unused or left over food you are eliminating waste and again saving money.
-Eg. lettuce, can be used with taco’s this week or pasta packets in the pantry can be a side dish to some fish.
+Eliminates waste – By glancing in the fridge/pantry and planning to use unused or left over food you are eliminating waste and again saving money.
+For example, lettuce can be used with tacos this week or pasta packets in the pantry can be a side dish to some fish.

-Planning menus for the week will allow you to choose a variety of food options.
-You can ensure you are eating enough fish and red meat.
-Not having too much pasta and eating plenty of vegetables.
+Create healthy meals – Planning menus for the week will allow you to choose a variety of food options.
+You can ensure you are eating enough fish and red meat, not having too much pasta and eating plenty of vegetables.

-Remember to include family favourites as you will know they will be happy and more likely to eat for you.
+Favourite meals – Remember to include family favourites as you know your children will be happy and more likely to eat for you.

-If you know you are going to be busy one particular night, prepare a meal the night before that could be stretched into 2 meals.
-Eg, savoury mince with potato and vegetables for dinner one night, and easy mince triangles, spaghetti bol or mince on toast the next night.
+Cook in bulk – If you know you are going to be busy one particular night, prepare a meal the night before that could be stretched into two meals.
+For example, savoury mince with potato and vegetables for dinner one night, and easy mince triangles, spaghetti bolognese or mince on toast the next night.

-How many times have you stepped in front of the fridge frustrated considering what’s for dinner tonight, what do we feel like and not have it alll on hand.
-Have it planned and ingredients purchase will make your whole evening run smoother.
+Lower your frustrations – How many times have you stepped in front of the fridge and felt frustrated when considering what’s for dinner?
+By having it planned and all ingredients purchased, you will make your whole evening run smoother.

-Once you have menu planned for a few weeks you can even start re-using your plans so you don’t have to keep thinking of new ideas.
+Reuse meal plans – Once you have menus planned for a few weeks you can start re-using your plans so you don’t have to keep thinking of new ideas.

-By planning your meals around your afternoon activities (slow cookers are perfect for these day’s) you are more likely not to eat out knowing you have dinner at home… saving you money and choosing a healthier option.
+Busy afternoons – By planning your meals around your afternoon activities (slow cookers are perfect for these days) you are more likely not to eat out knowing you have dinner at home… saving you even more money and helping you choose healthier option.

-Place your menu on the fridge.
-If your late home from work or still out at sporting activities or work but hubby’s home early he can make a start on dinner for you.
-He has no excuses!
+Helpers – Place your menu on the fridge.
+If you’re late home from work, still out at sporting activities or at work, hubby can make a start on dinner for you – he has no excuses!